gwigz/sljs-archive/README.md

 sljs has been made possible thanks to these wonderful resources:

 - [node-omv](https://bitbucket.org/Wolfspirit/node-omv) by Wolfspirit for their proof of concept
+- [pyogp](http://wiki.secondlife.com/wiki/PyOGP) by the late Enus Linden and their team
 - [libopenmetaverse](https://github.com/openmetaversefoundation/libopenmetaverse) for kicking off the open-source "metaverse" community
-- [pyogp](http://wiki.secondlife.com/wiki/PyOGP) by the late Enus Linden and their team

-sljs draws a lot of inspiration from [discord.js](https://github.com/hydrabolt/discord.js), a beautiful approach to writing an elegant node.js module for API interactions.
-I must thank them for opening my eyes to the glory of JavaScript ES6.

 sljs _is not affiliated with or sponsored by Linden Research, Linden Lab or Second Life._